risk-first/website/practices/Estimates.md

 > "If it was February now, and we'd _got nothing done_, what would our biggest risk be?"

-Missing Bulk Uploads wouldn't be a show-stopper, but missing Spock would be.
-We've already shown that the estimates get longer when we look at that!
-Start work on the things you can't miss.
+Missing Bulk Uploads wouldn't be a show-stopper, but missing Spock would be a huge regulatory problem.  _Start work on the things you can't miss. _

 This is the essence of De-Risking.